 The information in this Guide is intended for general information purposes only and does not constitute legal advice.
 Should you have specific questions regarding your legal rights with respect to any of the matters discussed in this Guide, including but not limited to the impact of receiving certain forms of public assistance on your immigration status, you should seek the advice of a qualified legal professional in your community.
 The inclusion of agencies and programs in this booklet does not constitute endorsement nor does omission suggest disapproval.

 UNEMPLOYMENT BENEFITS

-There are two ways to file an unemployment insurance claim: by phone or on the web.
-Be aware that phone lines may be very busy because of the number of people who are filing claims.
+There are two ways to file an unemployment insurance claim, by phone or on the web.